-Report of the Special Rapporteur on Violence against Women, its Causes and Consequences on 'Trafficking in Women, Women's Migration and Violence against Women'.
-E/CN.4/2000/68, para 22.

-4. Article 21 of the 1949 convention.

-6. Articles 32, 34, 35, 36 and 39 of the Convention on the Rights of the Child deal with the issue.

-- 10. Against this backdrop, the topic "Establishing Cooperation against Trafficking in Women and Children" was included on the agenda of the AALCO at its 40th session held in New Delhi, in June 20-24, 2001 upon a proposal of the Government of Indonesia.
-In the explanatory note the Government of Indonesia pointed out that trafficking in women and children, a transnational organized crime, is truly international in nature and has increasingly become a global concern since the menace of this crime has no boundary.
+10. Against this backdrop, the topic "Establishing Cooperation against Trafficking in Women and Children" was included on the agenda of the AALCO at its 40th session held in New Delhi, in June 20-24, 2001 upon a proposal of the Government of Indonesia.
+In the explanatory note the Government of Indonesia pointed out that trafficking in women and children, a transnational organized crime, was truly international in nature and increasingly became a global concern since the menace of this crime has no boundary.
 Countries in Asia and Africa as in other regions are not immune from the menace of this crime.
-In response to this threat, UN Conventions against Transnational Organised Crime and Protocol to Prevent Trafficking in Persons, especially Women and Children were adopted by the General Assembly at its millennium meeting in November 2000. - 11.
-The Government of Indonesia emphasized that UN Convention against Transnational Organised Crime, particularly its Protocol to Prevent Trafficking in Persons, especially Women and Children is intended to combat trafficking in persons and facilitate international cooperation against such trafficking.
-Therefore participation in large numbers in the Convention and the Protocol to Prevent Trafficking in Women and Children will strengthen the cooperation in combating the crime of trafficking in human beings.
-In this regard the Government of Indonesia earnestly hopes that those Member States who have signed the above said Protocol consider ratifying it: those who have not yet signed it consider signing it and that the protocol be fully implemented immediately after the ratification by the respective governments. - 12.
-The Government of Indonesia believes that the inclusion of the topic on the agenda of the AALCO would facilitate the deliberations on the topic which would, in turn, help to establish the cooperation between Member States in preventing and combating the crime of trafficking in women and children.
-For the scope of cooperation, significant issues were proposed by the Indonesian Government, namely, the role law enforcement in the trafficking in women and children cases; prosecutorial strategies; model legislation and international agreements; intelligence sharing and effective resource utilization and other initiatives. - 13.
-At the forty-first session, in resolution (RES/41/9), Member States were asked to consider becoming parties to the UN Convention against Transnational Organized Crime and its Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children.
-It further requested Member States to transmit to the AALCO Secretariat their national legislation if they have not done so. - 14.
-Pursuant to this mandate, this report gives a brief description of the United Nations Convention against Transnational Organized Crimes and its Protocols as well as the work undertaken by other international organizations relating to the protection of women and children.
+In response to this threat, UN Conventions against Transnational Organized Crime and Protocol to Prevent, Suppress and punish Trafficking in Persons, especially Women and Children were adopted by the General Assembly at its millennium meeting in November 2000.

+11. The Government of Indonesia emphasized that UN Convention against Transnational Organized Crime, particularly its Protocol to Prevent Trafficking in Persons, especially Women and Children is intended to combat trafficking in persons and facilitate international cooperation against such trafficking.
+Therefore, participation in large numbers in the Convention and the Protocol to Prevent Trafficking in Persons especially Women and Children will strengthen the cooperation in combating the crime of trafficking in human beings.
+In this regard the Government of Indonesia earnestly hopes that those Member States who have signed the above said Protocol consider ratifying it and that the protocol be fully implemented immediately after the ratification by the respective governments.

+12. The Government of Indonesia believes that the inclusion of the topic on the agenda of the AALCO would facilitate the deliberations on the topic which would, in turn, help to establish cooperation between Member States in preventing and combating the crime of trafficking in women and children.
+For the scope of cooperation, significant issues were proposed by the Indonesian Government, namely, the role of law enforcement in the trafficking in women and children cases; prosecutorial strategies; model legislation and international agreements; intelligence sharing and effective resource utilization and other initiatives.

+13. At the forty-second session, in resolution (RES/42/9), Member States were asked to consider becoming parties to the UN Convention against Transnational Organized Crime and its Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children.
+It further requested Member States to transmit to the AALCO Secretariat their national legislation if they have not done so.

+14. Pursuant to that mandate, this report gives a brief description of the United Nations Convention against Transnational Organized Crime and its Protocols as well as the work undertaken by other international organizations relating to the protection of women and children.